 It can feel like a lose-lose situation for many businesses, but it gets worse.
 Extortion for money is just one route bad actors might take.
 Others include blackmail, where the criminal organization will threaten to publish sensitive data on the web, or even auctioning the data off on the dark web to other bad actors who may have an ax to grind.
 So-called “wiperware” has also started to emerge, where a business’s data is completely wiped in the process of extracting money.
-One key point that emerged in the session was that ransomware is rarely deployed or activated immediately after gaining access to a network.
+Ransomware is rarely deployed or activated immediately after gaining access to a network.
 It’s a premeditated process that often spans weeks or months, going completely undetected.

-Our session then turned to the most recent example of a large-scale ransomware attack – the one that targeted the US Colonial Pipeline in May 2021.
+As of writing this article, the most recent example of a large-scale ransomware attack is one that targeted the US Colonial Pipeline in May 2021.
 The Colonial Pipeline is a cross-US pipeline that moves oil and leverages a large number of pieces of SCADA (supervisory control and data acquisition) equipment.
 Essentially, they had ransomware infect a large portion of their network that basically brought all operations to a halt.

 It was initially attributed to the criminal group, DarkSide, though the initial vector of infection remains unclear.
 Ultimately, they ended up paying out $4.4 million in ransom payments and are now back online.